dirtsimple/imposer/README.md

 Just like `imposer json`, except that instead of dumping the JSON to stdout, the accumulated PHP code is dumped to stdout.
 The `imposer_loaded` event will fire, but the `json_loaded` and `imposer_done` events will not.

 If the output is a tty and `pygmentize` and `less` are available, the output is colorized and paged.  `IMPOSER_PAGER` can be set to override the default of `less -FRX`, and `IMPOSER_PHP_COLOR` can be set to override the default of `pygmentize -f 256 -O style=igor -l php`; setting them to empty strings disables them.

+#### imposer sources *[state...]*

+Like the `json` and `php` commands, except that a list of all source state files is output, one file per line, using paths relative to the project root.
+(This can be useful as input to a file watcher like [entr](http://entrproject.org/), to watch the files for changes and re-run `imposer apply`.)

+If the output is a tty and `$IMPOSER_PAGER` is available (`less -FRX` by default), the output is paged.

+The output includes all source files read (or cached), including any global config files and the `imposer-project.md`, if any.
+If a state file reads non-state files as part of its operation, it should call the shell function `mark-read` with one or more file names.
+The named files will then be output when this command is run.

 #### imposer path